- Reasons Your Cat May Bite You While You Sleep

 It could be a sign that the poor little thing needs more attention.

-It is most likely sending you a message that you need to wake up from the bed and spend some quality time with it.
+It is most likely sending you a message that you must wake up from bed and spend quality time with it.

-Every cat, including kittens, tomcats, and queens, love to play.
-You may be wondering what exactly your cat wants.
+The next time your cat bites you at night, don’t be shocked, wondering what your cat wants.
 It is probably waking you up to play.

 3. To Call Your Attention To Something